-Kids today are growing up in scary times.
-This book addresses some of ther stress and anxiety.
+This deceptively simple book is not so simple.
+See Endorsements below.
+It addresses some of the stress and anxiety that kids experience.
 The How to Use this Book and the Starters chapters provide specific directions on how to initiate important conversations about some hard to start subjects.
-This deceptively simple book is not so simple.

 See Resources and Donations.

 Interested in understanding what your teen really thinks?
 What I Wish You Knew Conversations may be of help.
 Written by Sharon Weingarten, a sensitive and observant clinician and mother, this book offers an illuminating look into the inner world of adolescents.
 Teens naturally (and understandably) keep much to themselves as they develop identities and lives independent of their parents.
 Supporting and guiding them through this process takes patience, a bit of wisdom, and the ability to truly listen to your teens' thoughts, feelings, and concerns.
 In this slim volume you'll listen in on teens’ lives as they share their worries.”

 Mark A. Reinecke, Phd. | Professor and Chief Psychologist, Northwestern University